Engage students with these KS3 reading book suggestions

 The Beast Quest series by Adam Blade

-Sadly, the name Adam Blade isn’t a wonderful example of nominative determinism – in fact it’s a pseudonym for a collective of writers who pen the extensive Beast Quest series.
+Sadly, the name Adam Blade isn’t a wonderful example of nominative determinism – in fact, it’s a pseudonym for a collective of writers who pen the extensive Beast Quest series.
 There‘s over a hundred of these books, so if you strike gold and they’re a winner with your reluctant readers, then there’s plenty of material to get through!

 The books are adventure fantasy (think Game of Thrones for kids) and primarily aimed at KS2 students.
-But if you have KS3 students with below-average reading ages, these can be just the secondary school books to get them interested in reading.
+But if you have KS3 students with below-average reading ages, these can be just the KS3 reading books to get them interested in reading.
 The chapters are short and interspersed with line-drawings to keep them captivated.
 The font is large but not excessive, and the language is simple without being patronising.
 There are also spin-off mobile games and a Beast Quest Club, so students can engage with the books in other ways.
 The Beast Quest series are pretty much some of the most essential secondary school books for reluctant readers!

 To Wee or Not To Wee by Pamela Butchart